About Madison's Central BID

 The BID works to market the district as a whole, create a welcoming downtown environment, and further community relations.
 The BID liaises between district businesses and property owners, the City of Madison, and other downtown stakeholder groups including Downtown Madison, Inc. (DMI), the Greater State Street Business Association (GSSBA), the University of Wisconsin-Madison, the Downtown Coordinating Committee, Capitol Neighborhoods, downtown arts and cultural organizations, and others.

 BID funds are used for marketing, business recruitment and retention, enhancements such as downtown art, holiday lights, and flower planters, an Ambassador program and a Downtown Map & Guide.
 Sponsorships and advertising revenues are used to extend the funding available for BID services and programs.

 The BID Board of Directors is appointed by the Mayor, and includes district property and business owners, a downtown Alder, a Mayor's Office representative, and downtown residents.
-There are two full-time BID employees, an Executive Director and an Operations Director, two part-time programming coordinators plus part-time and volunteer Ambassadors.
+There are three full-time BID employees, an Executive Director and an Operations Director, a Programming Coordinators plus part-time and volunteer Ambassadors.

 Programs, Events & Services

 The goal of Madison's Central BID is to increase the vitality and health of the district and promote business within it.
 The constituents are the property and business owners within the district.